-USS Soley was an Allen M. Sumner-class destroyer laid down on April 18, 1944 as DD-707 and launched on September 8, the same year.
-It was commissioned on December 7, 1944 under Commander John S. Lewis’ command and served in the US Navy for 26 years until it was decommissioned on February 13, 1970.
-During its activity, the ship carried a complement of 336 people on board and had the main missions in Bermuda, Norfolk, San Diego, the Marshalls, Kusaie Island, the Gilberts, Wake Island, Yokosuka or Korea.
-After the decommissioning, the ship was struck from the Naval Register on July 1, 1970 and assigned to a fleet training exercise.
-For the services brought to the country during the Korean War, USS Soley received one battle star.
+The USS Soley (DD-707) was an Allen M. Sumner-class destroyer laid down on April 18, 1944, as DD-707 and launched on September 8, the same year.
+It was commissioned on December 7, 1944, under Commander John S. Lewis’ command and served in the US Navy for 26 years until it was decommissioned on February 13, 1970.
+During its activity, the ship carried a complement of 336 people on board and had its main missions in Bermuda, Norfolk, San Diego, the Marshalls, Kusaie Island, the Gilberts, Wake Island, Yokosuka, and Korea.
+After the decommissioning, the ship was struck from the Naval Register on July 1, 1970, and assigned to a fleet training exercise.
+For the services brought to the country during the Korean War, the USS Soley received one battle star.